siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Double Curl Transport Law.md

 Locally, a transporting configuration of $\mathbf{F}$ can therefore be expressed by an axis of advance together with two complementary transverse degrees of freedom of the same flow.
+The same local point serves as the fulcrum for both turns, but the turns occur in different transverse orientations.
+That difference is what makes them complementary rather than redundant.
 Call these two aspects

 $$
 \mathbf{F}_{+}, \qquad \mathbf{F}_{-}.